reail-iitd/goalnet/README.md

 ```

 This command will run inference on the trained model stored in `results/EXPERIMENT_NAME/` and output `SJI`, `IED`, `GRR` and `F1` score.<br />
 `-s` parameter if `True` will save the planner output ("pred_delta" ,"pred_delta_inv" "planner_action" and "planner_state_dict") in a json file in `results/EXPERIMENT_NAME/eval_json` folder.
-This can be used to quickly compute new evaluation metrics on final output without running the `RINTANEN` planner.
+This can be later used to quickly compute new evaluation metrics on final output without running the `RINTANEN` planner again.
 To check evaluation metrics without running `RINTANEN` planner, set `-s` to `False`.
 It will load the pre-saved jsons from `results/EXPERIMENT_NAME/eval_json` and compute metric values.

 ## Sample Commands